 6.9 Unchecked Array Indexing [XYZ]

-.

-Note 1: SPARK programs that have been subject to this of analysis can be compiled with run-time checks suppressed, supported by a body of evidence that such checks could never fail, and thus removing the possibility of erroneous execution.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.9 does not apply to SPARK, since SPARK requires mandatory static verification of type safety for all array indexing operations.

-Note : Use SPARK’s support for whole array operations, such as assignment and comparison, plus aggregates for whole-array initialization, to reduce the use of indexing.
+Note 1: Use SPARK’s support for whole array operations, such as assignment and comparison, plus aggregates for whole-array initialization, to reduce the use of indexing.